FriesLab/syncopy_paper/README.md

 This will run the analysis pipeline and create the output plots in PDF and PNG format in the current working directory.

+### 4. Matlab code
+To run Matlab script, first you need to download [Fieldtrip toolbox](https://www.fieldtriptoolbox.org/).
+Next, go to `code/Matlab`, open Matlab_power_connectivity.m and add path the Fiedltrip toolbox by updating the address of it in the Matlab script.
+Then, run  Matlab_power_connectivity.m script.